BlueMagnificent/AssetCache/readme.md

 ##### name
 The identifier name of the asset to retrieve
 ##### category (optional)
-Category of the asset to retieve.
+Category of the asset to retrieve.
 Defaults to `"general"`

 <br />